WALLBOX PULSAR PLUS REVIEW SUMMARY

 - Optional load balancing if you add the power boost approx an extra £99.
 It isn’t standard on this charger. (which means it will adjust as demand in your home fluctuates with energy use so you don’t trip your main house fuse.
 This is also handy if you get a second charger as it ensures you don’t overload your supply.)

-- Firmware updatable making it future proof. ⭐️
+- Firmware is updatable making it future-proof. ⭐️

 - Some users have reported that the glow from the charger is very bright at night and there is no way of turning this down or off. ❌

-- Not compatible with smart charging eg Octopus Agile.
-It’s a dumb charger. (at the moment) ❌ UPDATE: Now compatible with Intelligent Octopus Tariff.
+- Not compatible with smart charging eg Octopus Agile, or Octopus Intelligent Tariff.
+It’s a dumb charger. (at the moment) ❌

 - Not set up for multiple user accounts. ❌